teofrastusb/That-Game/README.md

 ```
 MERGE
 ```
 When given this command the game code will set the slime as ready to merge.
 The code will then check to see if there are any friendly slimes in adjacent squares that are ready to set as ready to merge.
 If an adjacent slime is found then it will be destroyed and the destroyed slimes xp will be added to the xp of the initiating slime.
+At the beginning of its round a slime will have its ready to merge status removed.

 # Victory conditions